 Most students will have an average of 50 hours* work to do in each pre-course phase.

 It sounds daunting, but how you approach it is up to you.
-It could be four whole weekends, a day each weekend and two evenings, or an hour or so a day.
+It could be three whole weekends, a day each weekend and one evening, or an hour or so a day.
 What’s important is to accept that there are no shortcuts and it is better to break the work down into achievable units.

 The good news is that you aren’t alone.
 There is a lot of support in place to help you through this stage.

 Before moving on to the next stage of your CA qualification, it’s crucial that you have a rock-solid understanding and knowledge of the TC syllabus.
 You won’t be able to build your TPS studies without it, and you can be examined at TPS on everything you covered at TC.

 New TPS material